-Ecclesiastes though, it gives us a clear and true picture of the reality of life.
-It paints for us in bright splashes the folly of striving for what the world says matters (which is similar to Proverbs hey).
+The book of Ecclesiastes gives us a clear and true picture of the reality of life.
+It paints for us in bright splashes the folly of striving for what the world says matters.

 The preacher goes out of his way to make sure we understand – Everything in and of the world is folly.
-Every thought we generate ourselves, every desire, every motivation and action of our own or of the world – It’s vanity (“breath”), nothing.
+And deeper still; Every thought we generate ourselves, every desire, every motivation and action of our own – They are vanity (“breath”), nothing.

-We don’t need to test the limits of pleasure to find that it alone is meaningless because here God’s word tells us!
-The preacher makes it clear.
+We don’t need to test the limits of pleasure to find that it alone is meaningless – God’s word tells us it is!

-We don’t need to work for money, for earthly gain, for power and prestige – because God’s word tells us it is but a breath and very much not worth our efforts.
+We don’t need to work for money, for earthly gain, for power and prestige – Because God’s word tells us this is but a breath, not worth the effort.

-God’s word cannot be read in pieces.
-We must remember all that we have read previously, all the books before Eccl and all of them after here.
+God’s word cannot be read as one part divorced from the rest.
+We must remember all that we have read previously and all that is to come (in the chronology of God’s word).

-But too, and this is where Ecclesiastes really microscopes down into, God’s word tells us the reality of who we are and of the reality of life itself.
+But too this is where Ecclesiastes really microscropes down into – God’s word tells us the reality of who we are and what the reality of life itself is.